William James: Harvard years

-Writings
+Writing

 William James wrote voluminously throughout his life.
 A non-exhaustive bibliography of his writings, compiled by John McDermott, is 47 pages long.

-He gained widespread recognition with his monumental The Principles of Psychology (1890), totaling twelve hundred pages in two volumes, which took twelve years to complete.
+He gained widespread recognition with his monumental The Principles of Psychology (1890), which totaled twelve hundred pages in two volumes and took twelve years to complete.
 Psychology: The Briefer Course, was an 1892 abridgement designed as a less rigorous introduction to the field.
-These works criticised both the English associationist school and the Hegelianism of his day as competing dogmatisms of little explanatory value, and sought to re-conceive the human mind as inherently purposive and selective.
+These works criticized both the English associationist school and the Hegelianism of his day as competing dogmatisms of little explanatory value, and sought to re-conceive the human mind as inherently purposive and selective.

-President Jimmy Carter's Moral Equivalent of War Speech, on April 17, 1977, equating the United States' 1970s energy crisis, oil crisis, and the changes and sacrifices Carter's proposed plans would require with the "moral equivalent of war", may have borrowed its title and much of its theme from James's classic essay "The Moral Equivalent of War" derived from his last speech, delivered at Stanford University in 1906, and published in 1910, in which "James considered one of the classic problems of politics: how to sustain political unity and civic virtue in the absence of war or a credible threat", and which "sounds a rallying cry for service in the interests of the individual and the nation".

-In simple terms, his philosophy and writings can be understood as an emphasis on "fruits over roots," a reflection of his pragmatist tendency to focus on the practical consequences of ideas rather than become mired in unproductive metaphysical arguments or fruitless attempts to ground truth in abstract ways.
-Ever the empiricist, James believes we are better off evaluating the fruitfulness of ideas by testing them in the common ground of lived experience.
+In simple terms, his philosophy and writings can be understood as an emphasis on "fruits over roots", a reflection of his pragmatist tendency to focus on the practical consequences of ideas rather than become mired in unproductive metaphysical arguments or fruitless attempts to ground truth in abstract ways.
+An empiricist, James believed that we are better off evaluating the fruitfulness of ideas by testing them in the common ground of lived experience.

-James was remembered as one of America's representative thinkers, psychologist, and philosopher.
-William James was also an influential writer on religion, psychical research, and self-help.
+Later life and death

+Following his January 1907 retirement from Harvard, James continued to write and lecture, publishing Pragmatism, A Pluralistic Universe, and The Meaning of Truth.

+James was increasingly afflicted with cardiac pain during his last years.
+It worsened in 1909 while he worked on a philosophy text (unfinished but posthumously published as Some Problems in Philosophy).

+In the spring of 1910, James sailed to Europe to take experimental treatments for his heart ailment that proved unsuccessful, and returned home on August 18.
+His heart failed on August 26, 1910, at his home in Chocorua, New Hampshire.
+He was buried in the family plot in Cambridge Cemetery, Cambridge, Massachusetts.